 - Effluent treatment

-Clarks is careful to work with reputable tanners whose hides are predominantly a by-product of the meat industry.
+Clarks is careful to work with reputable tanners whose hides are a by-product of the food industry.
 For customers who wish to avoid animal-derived products, Clarks offer a variety of shoes in non-leather materials including textiles and synthetic leathers.
 We also understand that customers may wish to avoid a particular leather type such as pig skin.
 We endeavour to provide a range of products that will give our customers a choice in respect of their beliefs and values.
 If you would like information on what leather materials are in a specific shoe, please contact our Customer Care teams directly via your local Clarks website.

 RESPONSIBLE CHEMICALS MANAGEMENT